boristsr/gdcorner-website/_posts/2020-02-28-ProblemBehavioursInSoftwareTeams.md

 4. Start looking to reduce scope for the deadline or move the deadline.

-Ofcourse, reducing scope or moving deadlines isn’t always easy or possible, but if the team is already doing overtime then assigning everything as high won’t help you deliver and will only reduce the effectiveness of the team.
+Reducing scope or moving deadlines isn’t always easy or possible, but if the team is already doing overtime then assigning everything as high won’t help you deliver and will only reduce the effectiveness of the team.

 If this is the result of conflict with the client then it’s for leadership and client facing roles to deal with.
 Create a buffer and reassess these issues and priorities internally.
 Continue working in a manner that helps deliver the best product efficiently.
 It’s better to do this than just shifting the heat to the rest of the team.